qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## My current challenges in this project:

-1. Implementing generalized Grover's search for multiple solutions
+1. Implementing QESA for multiple solutions

-2. Developing feature for users to control the time limit that QMSA runs for
+2. Fluid QMSA time manipulation

 ------------------